bluekvirus/Stage.js/README.md

 1. (done) Add general ajax/data op progress bar on top (nprogress) as application util
 2. Remove noty2 and replace it with a new alert/messaging system + prompt(through colorbox inline mode) as application util
 3. Add a new 2-lvl accordion menu widget
-4. Leave nothing but titile <---> message, help on the banner, move user above the left menu accordion
+4. (done) Leave nothing but titile <---> message, help on the banner, move user above the left menu accordion
+5. Make file upload work (ajax?)
-5. Give Context.Shared a default view that loads a basic development .md doc;
+6. Give Context.Shared a default view that loads a basic development .md doc;

 Current Version